nstack/nstack/README.md

 NStack offers a free-of-charge PaaS (Platform as a Service) for demo use, which means you can try NStack without installing the server.
 Note that the PaaS is intended as a sandbox and the environment is wiped daily at 0600 UTC.

-To create a demo account, please go to https://nstack.com and fill out the demo web form.
-You'll shortly receive an email with instructions to point your install of the `nstack` tookit to our demo server.
+You can register an account and immediately start using NStack using the following command:

+``nstack register <username> <email>``

+This will send you an email with your credentials and instructions on getting started.

-#### Host your own server
+#### Host your own NStack server

 To install your own NStack server, we provide a self-contained appliance VM:
 - an AMI for AWS EC2 (`ami-53a47245`)